juliannetzer/wise2223_worldbuilding_unity/session2.md

 ![](images/Animator.jpeg)

 *Note: we don't need the animator window for our course, but it's easier to understand the Unity Animation system if you know about it*
 The Animator selects when your animation clips will be played, for example when you want to create a Character that has different states (like walking, standing, running) and one animation clip for each state you would animate this in the Animator window.
-In this case you would need a little bit of coding, you can find a easy tutorial here: https://www.youtube.com/watch?v=tveRasxUabo
+In this case you would need a little bit of coding, you can find a tutorial here: https://www.youtube.com/watch?v=tveRasxUabo

 ## Timeline